Hot flashes on the heart?… Menopause Women’s Advisory (Study)

 Facial flushing is one of the symptoms of menopause.
 Research results suggest that these symptoms can also become ‘red lights’ in the heart.

 It is estimated that over 70% of women experience symptoms of hot flashes during menopause.
-This symptom affects the mental health and quality of life of menopausal women, and recently, studies showing that it is related to the risk of cardiovascular disease are emerging one after another.
+This symptom affects the mental health and quality of life of menopausal women, and recently, studies showing that it is related to the risk of cardiovascular disease are emerging one following another.

 A new study linking fever symptoms to heart health will be presented at the recent annual meeting of the North American Menopause Society.

 Rebecca Thurston, from the University of Pittsburgh, USA, who led the study, said, “It is known that fever symptoms affect quality of life but are not symptoms of health problems.
-“We are emphasizing that it could be a symptom of an increased risk.”
+“We are emphasizing that it might be a symptom of an increased risk.”

 This study also investigated the physiological mechanisms that may link vasomotor symptoms with cardiovascular risk.
 Vasomotor symptoms refer to symptoms such as flushing and sweating (when sleeping) that are common during menopause.